apollographql/rover/ARCHITECTURE.md

 use crate::utils::parsers::{parse_graph_ref, GraphRef};
 ```

-Now, if we run the command again, it will complain if we don't provide a graph ref:
+Now if we run the command again, it will complain if we don't provide a graph ref:

 ```console
 $ cargo run -- graph hello